bethanycayeradcliff/spokenweb-pedagogy-workshop/pages/classroom-quick-start-guide.md

 ### **Part 1: Selecting Audio or Video**<a name="one"></a>
 - AudiAnnotate supports direct links to audio or video (the url will typically end in .mp3 or .mp4).
 You can also use audio or video uploaded to Internet Archive (with a direct link) and audio hosted on the cloud software Wasabi.
 Spokenweb audio also works!
-- Be mindful of the media you choose.
+- Be mindful of the media you choose and the audience it will have (both in the classroom and online).
 Add a content warning if appropriate, provide a summary, and provide context.
-- Think about questions and discussions you might prompt in order to scaffold critical thinking and understanding of the chosen media
+- Think about questions and discussions you might prompt in order to scaffold critical thinking and understanding of the chosen media.

 ### **Part 2: Setting up Your Classroom Project and Adding Your Audiovisual Item**<a name="two"></a>